 Upon successful completion of this course, you will know how computers store, access, and process data, be able to use software applications to solve simple but meaningful real world problems, and be aware of today’s computer security issues including viruses, spam, phishing, and spyware.

 HINF 520 - Introduction to Health Informatics 3 credits

 This course provides an introduction to the health informatics discipline, as the foundation for further study in this inter-professional/multidisciplinary field.
 This course traces the history of health data management and the role of the Electronic Health Record (EHR) and other clinical informatics applications in healthcare organizations.
 This course provides knowledge essential for self-selection of subspecialty or pursuit of general practice within the health informatics field.
 Emphasis is given to clinically transformative technologies, communication processes and information practices in healthcare.

 HINF 530 - Healthcare Knowledge for Health Informatics 3 credits

 This course discusses healthcare knowledge essential for practice in the health informatics field.
 The structure and function of healthcare systems in the United States and abroad are analyzed.
 Concepts related to management and leadership in healthcare are described.
 Emphasis is given to current trends in healthcare.

-Prerequisite: HINF 501 or equivalent knowledge upon program approval
+Prerequisite: HINF 501 or equivalent knowledge demonstrated on the placement examination.

 HINF 535 - Principles of Computer Science and Software Development 3 credits